Indigenous Trees

 and its Foreign, Tactical Hostility

-The Eucalyptus Problem
+The Eucalyptus Problem |

 A chemical component with an intricate competition-oriented toxic defence system in the leaves and roots of Eucalyptus trees prevents the growth of other trees and herbs.
 This chemical component leads to a mono-culture with eucalyptus as the only tree species and eventually no ground cover.
 This chemical component causes severe erosion, which is easily observed in the water running through Addis, connected with the rainy seasons.

-The Environmental Dangers of the Eucalyptus Tree.
+The Environmental Dangers of the Eucalyptus Tree

 Due to these shortcomings in the water-preserving capacity of the Eucalyptus plantation, it cannot counterbalance the uneven distribution of rain.
 The result is often torrential flooding in the down-slope areas, in this case, the northern district of Addis Ababa.
-In August 1994, it created a fatal danger because of overwhelming and sudden flooding.
+In August 1994, overwhelming and sudden flooding created a fatal danger.Pinterest: Ethiopia's Work and Obligations

 Complications Of Indigenous Forest Restoration